 7 – Thick Seasonings Can Make a Difference

 Have you thought about how different seasonings might make a difference?
-There are all sorts of ingredients that you can add to baked beans that can make the beans taste that much better.
+There are all sorts of ingredients that you can add that can make the beans taste that much better.

-Various ingredients can act as seasonings and they will have multiple impacts on the baked beans.
-For example, you could add something like honey to baked beans to make the beans a bit sweeter.
+Various ingredients can act as seasonings and they will have multiple effects on the baked beans.
+For example, you could add something like honey to make the beans a bit sweeter.

-Not only will the honey sweeten the beans, but it will also thicken the baked beans up.
+Not only will the honey sweeten the beans, but it will also thicken them up.
 The same thing can be said for seasoning options such as barbecue sauce, golden syrup, and tomato paste.

 Learning how to take care of your baked beans will make your life easier.
-If you know how to fix baked beans when they turn out a bit too thin, then you’ll never feel as if you need to start from scratch when things don’t go perfect the first time.
+If you know how to fix them when they turn out a bit too thin, then you’ll never feel as if you need to start from scratch when things don’t go perfect the first time.

 There are a large number of reasons why baked beans might turn out to be a bit thin.
 One of the most common reasons that people encounter today involves using a slow cooker.